Algeria entry requirements for Denmark passport holders

 May be checked

-Danish passport holders need a visa to enter Algeria in 2026.
-Apply at an Algerian embassy or consulate before you travel — there is no visa on arrival or e-visa for tourism.
-Processing can take several weeks, so plan ahead.
+Danish passport holders need a visa to enter Algeria for any purpose, including tourism.
+You must apply in advance at an Algerian embassy or consulate — there is no visa-on-arrival or eVisa option for Danish citizens as of 2026.
+Start the process well ahead of your travel dates, as approvals can take several weeks.

 Entry requirements